Skip to content

 Problem

-Real estate agents juggle dozens of contacts, follow-ups, and scheduling tasks across email, text, and social media.
+Individual real-estate agents — not brokerages with an ops team — juggle dozens of contacts, follow-ups, and scheduling tasks across email, calendar, files, and phone.
 They lose deals to missed follow-ups and forgotten context.
-Existing CRMs are expensive, clunky, and require manual data entry that solo agents won't do consistently.
+Existing CRMs and brokerage platforms answer this by asking the agent to move their whole day onto a new dashboard, which means manual data entry that solo agents won't do consistently.

 Approach

-Built an autonomous operations agent that plugs into the tools realtors already use, with no new apps to learn.
-The system observes Gmail via Pub/Sub push notifications, with a prefilter service that blocks promotional noise before the agent even wakes.
+Built an assistant that fits around the tools agents already use instead of asking them to move into a new dashboard.
+It connects to Gmail, Calendar, and Drive read-only to start, and the whole product is organized around an explicit permission model — observe, then draft, then act — where each level is enforced in code and the user's own settings, not promised in a prompt.
+Today it observes and drafts; it does not send mail, send texts, or make edits on its own until the agent turns that on, level by level.
+Under the hood, the system observes Gmail via Pub/Sub push notifications, with a prefilter service that blocks promotional noise before the agent even wakes.
 A 3-tier memory system gives the agent persistent context tailored to real estate: a curated set of facts loaded into every prompt, an archive of observations searchable via semantic embeddings, and a structured contact graph with full interaction history.
 The agent graduates its own knowledge between tiers, keeping a pressure valve that forces it to curate rather than accumulate.
-Calendar events are cross-referenced with known contacts for morning briefings.
-A 4-layer cost optimization stack (pre-check skipping, light context for quiet cycles, daily session resets, cheaper models for routine work) compounds to roughly 99% savings on idle heartbeats.
-Each user runs in an isolated rootless Podman container with their own SQLite database, OAuth credentials, and Telegram bot.
+Calendar events are cross-referenced with known contacts for the morning briefing.
+A 4-layer cost optimization stack (pre-check skipping, light context for quiet cycles, daily session resets, cheaper models for routine work) compounds to roughly 90% savings on idle heartbeats.
+Each user runs in an isolated rootless Podman container with their own SQLite database, OAuth credentials, and notification channel.
 The infrastructure layer is being extracted into HiveClaw, a product-agnostic Go runtime targeting sub-50MB memory per instance, designed to scale to 50+ persistent agents on a single 8GB host.

 Result